brevzin/cpp_proposals/xxxx_relax_constexpr/relax-constexpr.md

 ```
 :::

 Here, `h` is the exact same kind of function as `g`: we have a function unconditionally calling another non-`constexpr` function.
 At least, that's true for C++17.
 It's won't be true in C++23, and the answer for C++20 depends on how vendors choose to implement [@P2231R1].
-Here the answer depends: here is a function that can easily be `constexpr` in one standard but not in earlier ones.
+Here the answer depends: some functions can easily be `constexpr` in one standard but not in earlier ones.

 Now, the sanctioned way to fix this code is to write: